 What is Lien Payoff?

-If you have a mortgage on your home, then that mortgage will need to be paid off in order to transfer ownership of the property to the new buyer.
+Transferring ownership of a property to a buyer will require any existing mortgages to be paid off.
 This also includes any secondary mortgages such as home equity loans.
-In addition, if anyone has recorded a lien against the property while you owned the lien will need to be satisfied by either having it removed via legal channels or the lien holder paid off.
+In addition, if anyone has recorded a lien against the property while you owned it, the lien will need to be satisfied by either having it removed via legal channels or the lien holder paid off.
 For instance, maybe you had your driveway expanded and you were unhappy with the work and told the contractor they needed to make it right or you weren’t going to make the rest of the payment.
 That contractor can file a lien against the property and it would need to be satisfied in order to close.

 What are Documentary Stamps?